MrAirspace/aircraft-flight-schedules/README.md

 # License
 Please use in line with the license defined in this repository.
 No guarantee, no liability, no warranty.
 All open-source.

+# Contact
+For questions or citation, please refer to my LinkedIn profile [Sebastiaan Menger - LinkedIn](https://de.linkedin.com/in/sebastiaanmenger)

 # Details - What are the Date/Times in the Datasets?